hectoraldairah/bitbyte-blog/src/posts/things-i-want-to-learn-on-22.md

 ---
-title: "Things I want to learn on 2022"
+title: 'Things I want to learn on 2022'
-tags: ["Personal"]
+tags: ['Personal']
-description: "Some things that catch my attention and I want to learn on 2022."
+description: 'Some things that catch my attention and I want to learn on 2022.'
 date: 2021-12-31
 featured: true
 ---